Where To Eat With A Third-Tier FriendWhen you somehow rope yourself into dinner with a friend you don’t see too often, use this list.

 What happens when that “We should totally get dinner sometime!” conversation becomes a reality?
-You end up having to eat a meal with a third-tier friend.
-Maybe it’s someone you took an improv class with in 2014 and can’t stop running into, or a person at your gym who you knew extremely tangentially in college.
-No matter how this person got into your (very loosely defined) circle of friends, they’re there to stay.
-So here are some places to eat with them that won’t cost too much money or take up too much of your time.
-And you never know - maybe they’ll be in the second-tier by the time the meal’s over.
+That’s a meal with a third-tier friend.
+Maybe it’s someone you took an improv class with in the winter of 2016, or a person from your gym who you knew tangentially in college.
+No matter how this person got into your (very loosely defined) circle of friends, you’re overdue for a catch up.
+So here are places suited for those occasions: restaurants that offer a solid meal without taking too much of your money or time.
+And you never know—maybe that third-tier friend will end up in the second-tier by the time the meal’s over.

 Time is valuable, which means you should spend your evenings doing things you enjoy, rather than getting dinner with Sarah from your ceramics workshop.
 Suggest breakfast at Clark Street Diner instead, where you can chit-chat over some (good) diner coffee, delicious pastries, or a full breakfast spread if you plan to stick around.
 This retro Hollywood diner also has lots of great options to kick off the day, including a classic pancake breakfast, silky French omelets, and a patty melt that is so good you won’t regret changing your dinner plans to a 9am meetup.

 You’re surprised that your work acquaintance actually followed up on grabbing drinks, which means you suddenly need a reliable spot on a Tuesday night.
 All Season Brewing Company is just the place.
 Its Mid-Wilshire location makes it fairly central, they serve a variety of great draft beers, and it’s lively enough to feel like you’re hitting the town without having to deal with long lines and $20 cocktails.
 Everyone orders at the brewery’s counter so no worries about splitting the tab, and there’s Chicas Tacos in the back if beers spill into a surprisingly fun evening of tacos and skee-ball.